The Building/Zoning/Planning Department:

 Plumbing Permits are issued to licensed plumbers or homeowners.
 Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
 Some examples of plumbing work requiring a permit include the placement of new plumbing fixtures, soil pipe connections, replacement of sewer laterals, soil stacks, vent pipes and water supply lines.

 Mechanical Permits are issued to licensed mechanical contractors or homeowners.
 Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
-Some examples of mechanical work requiring a permit include the replacement or new installation of heating systems, water heaters, chimney liners, gas lines, air conditioning systems and ductwork.
+Some examples of mechanical work requiring a permit include the replacement of or new installation of heating systems, water heaters, chimney liners, gas lines, air conditioning systems and ductwork.

 Electrical Permits are issued to licensed electricians or homeowners.
 Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
 Some examples of electrical work requiring a permit include the installation of a new electrical service; the addition to or alteration of the existing branch circuit; the installation of new electrical outlets and/or lights.